JULIE can receive and process several different types of requests, including the following.

 The reinstallation of traffic control devices and an open cut utility locate shall be deemed an emergency according to Section 6 of the Act.

 When calling JULIE at 811 or (800) 892-0123, callers are prompted to press “5” for an emergency locate request.
-Inform the agent that an emergency exists and be prepared to explain the situation and/or conditions.
-The agent will prepare an emergency locate request and note the planned start time.
-You must provide a phone number that will be answered by someone who can further explain the situation or accept an “all clear” notification.
+Callers must inform the call center agent that an emergency exists and be prepared to explain the situation and/or conditions.
+The agent will prepare an emergency locate request and note the planned start date and time.
+The caller must provide a phone number that will be answered by someone who can further explain the situation.

-If a facility owner(s) does not respond within the required time, call JULIE and indicate which facility owner(s) has not responded.
+If a facility owner(s) does not respond through the positive response system within the required time, call JULIE and indicate which facility owner(s) has not responded.
 JULIE will send another request to the appropriate facility owner(s).
-Be specific on which company failed to respond.
+Be specific when reporting which company failed to respond.

 JULIE assumes that all callers provide accurate information regarding emergency situations.
 Work scheduling issues and/or lack of timely notification on the excavator’s part for a normal locate request do not constitute emergency situations.
 Penalties may be assessed by the Illinois Commerce Commission, One-Call Enforcement Division for false emergencies.